 An excellent range of markets in the Adelaide Hills offer something for everyone – from amazing fresh produce direct from the growers (fruit and vegetables, meat and fish, honey, olive oil and eggs) and tasty baked treats, to unique fashions and jewellery, second-hand books, plants and flowers, and gifts lovingly handcrafted by local artists.

 Buy seasonal produce direct from the growers, including everything from fresh fruit and vegetables to apple pies, jams and flowers.
 Visit roadside stalls between Verdun and Balhannah and between Piccadilly and Summertown/Uraidla.
-Stock up at Beerenberg Farm Shop in Hahndorf with a huge array of jams, sauces and condiments.
+Stock up at the Beerenberg Farm Shop in Hahndorf with a huge array of jams, sauces and condiments.
 Cherry season (November to January) is also the time to purchase from shed doors on the Cherries SA Cherry Map and Fresh Cherries app.

 Find local art and design at Hahndorf Academy and Bamfurlong Fine Crafts in Hahndorf, Atelier in Crafers, Field Trip in Balhannah, The Coach House Studio in Gumeracha, Top of the Torrens Gallery in Birdwood and Fabrik in Lobethal.
 Aptos Cruz Galleries in Stirling has contemporary Australian art, and designer furniture and lighting while Peregrine Store at Gumeracha is a trove of artisan gifts and homewares.